-Of the Subordination of the Powers of the Commonwealth. ←
+Of the Subordination of the Powers of the Commonwealth.

-149. THough in a Constituted Commonwealth, standing upon its own Basis, and acting according to its own nature, that is, acting for the preservation of the Community, there can be but one Supream Power, which is the Legislative, to which all the rest are and must be subordinate, yet the Legislative being only a Fiduciary Power to act for certain ends, there remains still in the People a [370] Supream Power to remove or alter the Legislative, when they find the Legislative act contrary to the trust reposed in them.
-For all Power given with trust for the attaining an end, being limited by that end, when ever that end is manifestly neglected, or opposed, the trust must necessarily be forfeited, and the Power devolve into the hands of those that gave it, who may place it a-new where they shall think best for their safety and security.
-And thus the Community perpetually retains a Supream Power of saving themselves from the attempts and designs of any Body, even of their Legislators, whenever they shall be so foolish, or so wicked, as to lay and carry on designs against the Liberties and Properties of the Subject.
-For no Man or Society of Men, having a Power to deliver up their Preservation, or consequently the means of it, to the absolute Will, and arbitrary Dominion of another; when ever any one shall go about to bring them into such a Slavish Condition, they will always have a right to preserve what they have not a Power to part with; and to rid themselves of those who invade this Fundamental, Sacred, and unalterable Law of Self-Preservation, for which they enter'd into Society.
-And thus the Community may be said in this respect, to be [371] always the Supream Power, but not as considered under any Form of Government, because this Power of the People can never take place till the Government be dissolv'd.
+Hough in a Constituted Commonwealth standing upon its own Basis, and acting according to its own Nature, that is, acting for the preservation of the Community, there can be but one Supream Power, which is the Legislative, to which all the rest are and must be fibordinate, yet the Legislative being only a Fiduciary Power to act for certain ends, there remains still in the People a Supream Power to remove or alter the Legislative, when they find the Legislative act contrary to the trust reposed in them.
+For all Power given with trust for the attaining an end, being limited by that end, when-ever that end is manifestly neglected, or oppo-sed, the trust must necessarily be forfeited, and the Power devolve into the hands of those that gave it, who may place it anew where they shall think best for their safety and security.
+And thus the Community perpetually retains a Supream Power of feving themselves from the attempts and defigns of any Body, even of their Legilla-tors, whenever they shall be so foolish, or so wicked, as to lay and carry on designs against the Liberties and Properties of the Subject.
+For no Man, or Society of Men, having a Power to Digitized by Google deliver up their Preservation, or consequently the means of it, to the Absolute Will and arbitrary Dominion of another; whenever any one shall go about to bring them into such a Slavish Condition, they will always have a right to preserve what they have not a Power to part with; and to rid themselves of those who invade this Fundamental, Sacred, and unalterable Law of Self-Preservation, for which they enter'd into Society.
+And thus the Community may be said in this respect to be always the Supream Power, but not as considered under any Form of Government, because this Power of the People can never take place till the Government be dissolved.

-150. In all Cases, whilst the Government subsists, the Legislative is the supream Power.
-For what can give Laws to another must needs be superiour to him; and since the Legislative is no otherwise Legislative of the Society, but by the right it has to make Laws for all the parts, and every Member of the Society prescribing Rules to their actions, and giving power of Execution where they are transgressed, the Legislative must needs be the Supream, and all other Powers in any Members or parts of the Society, derived from and subordinate to it.
+fublists, the Legislative is the Supream Power.
+For what can give Laws to another, must needs be superiour to him; and since the Legislative is no otherwise Legislative of the Society, but by the right it has to make Laws for all the parts and for every Member of the Society prescribing Rules to their actions, and giving power of Execution where they are transgressed, the Legislative must needs be the Supream, and all other Powers in any Members or parts of the Society, derived from and subordinate to it.